 There's a common fan-theory going around as a result of the Flanderization that Cloud was afflicted with the "Sadness" status ailment in Advent Children, up until the ribbon he was wearing was revealed, since Ribbons remove all status ailments in the series.
-The Flanderization was reversed in Dirge Of Cerberus, where from what little we see of him, he's a total absolute Badass.
+The Flanderization was reversed in Dirge Of Cerberus, where from what little we see of him, he's a total absolute badass.
 Looks like he got his wish.
 Too bad the game didn't do too well.
 The actual explanation is that people suffering from Geostigma, which Cloud had for most of the movie, suffer from intense depression; either from the disease itself or the fact that it's incurable and will kill you.

 There's also Aerith and Yuffie.
 Aerith was originally a headstrong Plucky Girl with a strong spiritual side and a slight flirtatious streak.
 The girl threatened to rip off a guy's balls at one point.
 In the spin-offs whatever stubbornness and flirtatiousness she had is gone, and her spiritual powers and connection to the planet have become her core character traits—as a result the girl is portrayed as a saint, the human incarnation of Incorruptible Pure Pureness with powers so strong she can save the world from beyond the grave.
 Meanwile Yuffie was originally a bit goofy and silly, but she was still quite cunning, witty and sneaky—she is a ninja after all, and the former Trope Namer for So Long, and Thanks for All the Gear.
 In spin-offs she's a typical Genki Girl and is just loud and hyper.
 Crisis Corerectified both of these though; and Aerith and Yuffie are more or less back to how they were in the original game.